IamJony/Fast-Youtube-Downloader-Scripts/README.md

 # Fast-Youtube-Downloader-Scripts
-a bash scripts to download music and videos from youtube using aria2c and youtube-dl
+a bash scripts to download music and videos from youtube using aria2c and yt-dlp

 ## Dependency:
 * yt-dlp